katsmith133/glwagner.github.io/_pages/projects.md

 currents, and 'quasi-geostrophic' flows each control, in their own way, how things like heat and carbon are stirred, mixed, and stored in the ocean's abyss.
-My work uses theory and idealized models to illuminate the multifold ways these orthogonal, yet intertwined modes of motion *interact*, coevolve, and exchange energy.
+My work uses theory and idealized models to illuminate the multifold ways these orthogonal, yet intertwined modes of motion *interact and coevolve.*

 ## [Abyssal mixing][]

-Far beneath the surface, the ocean is perpetually churned by weak, intermittent turbulence that over turns water on centimeter to hundred-meter scales.
-Gradually and not without mystery, this turbulent mixing draws heat and carbon into the abyss and ultimately sets the structure of oceanic density so critical to how the ocean moves.
-My work in abyssal mixing uses large and "realistic" numerical models to investigate the both the origins and outcomes of turbulent mixing in the abyss.
+The dark abyssal depths of the ocean are gently but endlessly churned by turbulence on centimeter to hundred-meter scales.
+Gradually and mysteriously, this weak and small-scale turbulence accumulates ocean-wide to draw heat and carbon into the abyss, with profound implications for the evolution of Earth's climate and ocean stratification.
+My work in abyssal mixing uses a small amount of theory, "realistic" ocean models, and idealized high resolution processes studies to probe both the origins and outcomes of turbulent abyssal mixing.

 [Waves and flow]: https://glwagner.github.io/projects/wavesAndFlow